true-async/php-true-async-rfc/basic.md

 spawn task();
 ```

+If a `CancellationException` was sent to a coroutine during withoutCancellation,
+the exception will be thrown immediately after the execution of withoutCancellation completes.

 #### exit and die keywords

 The `exit`/`die` keywords called within a coroutine result in the immediate termination of the application.